Greenville City Council approves nearly $42 million to improve transportation access, safety, and connectivity

 A map highlighting each of the seven projects included in the BUILD Grant Project is included below.
 The green represents greenway and multi-use path improvements, while the blue represents street improvements.
 Each connect to ongoing or recently completed transportation projects in the area.

-Below is a list of other action taken at the April 24 City Council meeting agenda:
+Below is a list of other actions taken at the April 24 City Council meeting agenda:

 Item 1: Authorization to purchase 46 replacement vehicles and equipment for various City departments and resolution declaring as surplus and authorizing the deposition by electronic auction of 46 vehicles/equipment being replaced (Unanimously approved)